Steve Jobs and Apple skewered on New York stage

 | NEW YORK

-NEW YORK In a sold-out theatre in downtown Manhattan, two miles from the square where anti-Wall Street demonstrators daily use iPhones, iPads and other devices to mobilise their forces, a performance artist named Mike Daisey is mounting a subversive attack on Apple Inc.
+NEW YORK In a sold-out theatre in downtown Manhattan, two miles from the square where anti-Wall Street demonstrators daily use iPhones, iPads and other devices to mobilize their forces, a performance artist named Mike Daisey is mounting a subversive attack on Apple Inc (AAPL.O).

 Sitting at a stainless steel table set with nothing but a glass of water, the actor slyly describes his geeky devotion to the perfectionist designs and operating systems of the House of Macintosh and its progenitor, Steve Jobs.

-Before long, however, Daisey is recounting a trip he took to China to investigate the heavily guarded massive factories where screens and other parts for countless Apple, Dell, Nokia, Samsung and other manufacturers' products are made.
+Before long, however, Daisey is recounting a trip he took to China to investigate the heavily guarded massive factories where screens and other parts for countless Apple, Dell DELL.O, Nokia NOK1V.HE, Samsung (005930.KS) and other manufacturers' products are made.

 "I started to think," Daisey says, "and that's dangerous for any religion."